ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 **The platform provides and abstraction layer (AL) with the following services:**

 1.  **Share the physical memory map base addresses**.
-The graph is using indexes to the base addresses of 63 different *memory banks*: shared external memory, fast shared internal, fast private per processor (TCM), and indexed the same way for multiprocessing without MMU.
-The AL has access to the entry points of the nodes installed in the device.
+The graph is using indexes to the base addresses of 63 different *memory banks*: for example shared external memory, fast shared internal, fast private per processor (TCM), and indexed the same way for multiprocessing without MMU.
+The AL shares the entry points of the nodes installed in the memory space of the processor.

 2.  **Interface with the graph boundary generating/consuming data streams,** declared in the platform manifest and addressed as indexes from the scheduler when the FIFOs at the boundary of the graph are full or empty.

-3.  **Share time and low-level information** **for scripts**.
-The graph embeds byte-codes of "Scripts" used to implement state-machines, to change nodes parameters, to check the arcs data content, trigger GPIO connected to the graph, generated strings of characters to the application, etc. The [Scripts](#Graph-Scripts-byte-codes) provide a simple interface to the application without code recompilation.
+3.  **Share information** **for scripts**.
+The graph embeds byte-codes of "Scripts" used to implement state-machines, to change nodes parameters, to check the arcs data content, trigger GPIO connected to the graph, generate strings of characters to the application, etc. The [Scripts](#Graph-Scripts-byte-codes) provide a simple interface to the application without code recompilation.

-Graph-Interpreter is delivered with a generic implementation of the above services, with device drivers emulated with precomputed data, time information emulated with counters.
+Graph-Interpreter is delivered with a generic implementation of the above services for computers, with device drivers emulated using data files, time information emulated with counters.
+The Graph-Interpreter is delivered as open-source.

 ------------------------------------------------------------------------------